Ranked nationally in pediatric care.

 Help make a tremendous difference in the lives of our patients.

-To help determine the applicant’s readiness to participate as a volunteer at Arkansas Children’s, all communication is encouraged to be handled by the applicant directly.
 Please note that due to the growing popularity of these programs, there are a limited number of available positions.
 Incomplete applications will not be reviewed or considered.
 If invited to interview, applicants will be assessed on social skills, motivations for volunteering, and overall readiness to serve in a fast-paced environment that requires a high level of maturity.

 - Are you 14 or older?